Commercial Saltwater Licenses - Introduction

 Read more information about qualifying for the RS.

-Additional endorsements are required for those wishing to commercially harvest/sell blue crab, spiny lobster (crawfish), stone crab, sponges and species designated as ornamental "Marine Life"; to use a purse seine; and to simultaneously possess a gill net and pompano harvested from federal waters while in transit across state waters in the Cape Sable/Hurricane Pass area.
+Additional endorsements are required for those wishing to commercially harvest/sell blue crab, spiny lobster (crawfish), stone crab, sponges and species designated as ornamental marine life; to use a purse seine; and to simultaneously possess a gill net and pompano harvested from federal waters while in transit across state waters in the Cape Sable/Hurricane Pass area.
+For additional information, view the Commercial Fishing Regulations.

 NOTE: The following endorsements must be renewed by the end of business on September 30 each year or will revert back to the state: